 Well, that’s not entirely true.

-Noise will be far more obvious in an underexposed image with a low ISO than a correctly exposed image with a high ISO.
-When you try to recover the lost data in an underexposed image using, for example, Lightroom by increasing the brightness of the image, the noise will become obvious.
+Noise is far more obvious in an underexposed image with a low ISO brightened in post than than a correctly exposed image with a high ISO.
+When you increase the brightness of an underexposed image in editing software, the noise becomes obvious.

-What I’m saying is that you need to ensure that your image is correctly exposed with either a:
+So you need to ensure that your subject is correctly exposed for how much light is available with either a: